ohnosequences/mg7/docs/paper/paper.md

 ## Loquat

-[Loquat](https://github.com/ohnosequences/loquat) is a library developed by **so and so** designed for the execution of embarrassingly parallel tasks using S3, SQS and EC2.
+[Loquat](https://github.com/ohnosequences/loquat) is a library developed by the first, second and last authors designed for the execution of embarrassingly parallel tasks using S3, SQS and EC2.

 A **loquat** executes a process with explicit input and output datasets (declared using the *Datasets* library described above).
 Workers (EC2 instances) read from an SQS queue the S3 locations for both input and output data; then they download the input to local files, and pass these file locations to the process to be executed.
 The output is then put in the corresponding S3 locations.